 Other visitors who seem to have a penchant for ‘urban living’ are the marauding wild boar, porcupine, langur, and occasional leopard, all destructive to farmers besides being dangerous.
 More delightful settlers are the Nilgiri tahr, the flying squirrel, wild hare and an assortment of birds that have migrated to urban areas.
 According to local farmers, it is only the kaatu maadu that find cosy spots to camp in, within human settlements.
 The rest—wild boar, porcupines, leopards, and deer—are occasional or frequent visitors from nearby forests.
 In 2020, the Environment and Forests Department of Tamil Nadu gave into pressure from farmers and issued a government order for culling wild boar in 11 forest divisions, where they were destroying crops.
 Different solutions will have to be found for porcupine and other species, but if gaur relocation is successful, it is possible that other species will follow.

-Recently, several locals have reported sighting peafowl, which normally inhabit the plains, in their gardens.
+Recently, several locals have reported sighting peafowl, that normally inhabit the plains, in their gardens.
 Dr Kumar, who is a member of Shola Sky Islands, a group of environmentalists who study biodiversity through bird ecology, explains, ‘This phenomenon of the [peafowl]species being found in higher elevations is occurring across many Western Ghat areas.’
 He showed me a study that explored the patterns observed in Kerala.
 ‘Climate change may be driving the upslope movement of some of these species.
 The above may not be happening independently, as it may also be concurrent with landscape change with increasing agriculture.’
 Additionally, he points out that all species may not be driven to move from their habitat for the same reason.

 ‘The gaur issue is tricky.
 More research is needed on their movements.
 Till then, we have to learn to live with them,’ says Dr Kumar.